What is MapReduce in Hadoop?

-The MapReduce make easy to scale up data processing over hundreds or thousands of cluster machines.
-The MapReduce model actually works in two steps called map and reduce and the processing called as mapper and reducer respectively.
-Once we write MapReduce for an application the application to scaling up to run over multiples or even multiple of thousand clusters is merely a configuration change.
+The MapReduce make it easy to scale up data processing over hundreds or thousands of cluster machines.
+The MapReduce model actually works in two steps called map and reduce, and the processing called mapper and reducer, respectively.
+Once we write MapReduce for an application, scaling up to run over multiples or even multiple of thousand clusters is merely a configuration change.
 This feature of the MapReduce model has attracted many programmers to use it.

 How MapReduce in Hadoop works?